chipgw/planets-3d/README.md

 Planets3D
 =========
-is a 3D gravitational simulator inspired by Planets (planets.homedns.org)
+is a 3D gravitational simulator.

 Dependencies:
 -------------